 2. The temperature regulating bed linen

-Probably, the coolest fabric out here!
+Probably, the coolest fabric out there!

-Thanks to its internal structure and lower thread count, allowing the natural fibres to breathe and, therefore, adapt to changes in the temperature, the bamboo linen achieves incredible temperature control.
+Thanks to its internal structure and lower thread count, allowing the natural fibres to breathe and, therefore, adapt to changes in the temperature, bamboo linen achieves incredible temperature control.

-As a matter of fact, the bamboo linen is on average 3°C cooler than cotton.
+As a matter of fact, bamboo linen is on average 3°C cooler than cotton.
 Nevertheless, it will also keep you warm and comfy during winter nights.

 |Best night’s sleep, temperature control and no night sweats!||I spent the hottest night of the year so far on these pillowcases, and it is the first time I had no sweat around my hairline or neck!
 So thankful I found these!
 Looking forward to buying a complete set! […] I am absolutely blown away by the comfort and cooling properties of this item.||

-The magical and unsuspected features of the bamboo.We can all agree that crawling into freshly washed sheets at the end of the day is on of the best feelings in the world.
+The magical and unsuspected features of bamboo.We can all agree that crawling into freshly washed sheets at the end of the day is one of the best feelings in the world.
 But it seems obvious that even if it is strongly advised to wash your sheets regularly for hygienic reasons, it is not something you can do every day.

-However, our beds are veritable nests of bacteria, particularly since we lose skin cells every night, which constitutes a perfect environment for germs to multiply.
+However, our beds are genuine nests of bacteria, particularly since we lose skin cells every night, which constitutes a perfect environment for germs to multiply.
 A study has even been carried out on the subject and has shown that after one week, a cotton pillowcase contains 17 times more bacteria than a toilet seat.

 Luckily, it is not something that is truly dangerous, provided that you do not have allergies.
 But if you do, it can lead to different symptoms such as a runny nose, eye irritation, itchy skin or even eczema.

 This brings us to another of the many benefits of bamboo bedding, which is its antibacterial and hypoallergenic properties.
-Because of its thread structure, round and smooth, and the fact that it needs no chemical treatment, the bamboo rayon causes no irritation to the skin.
+Because of its thread structure, round and smooth, and the fact that it needs no chemical treatment, bamboo rayon causes no irritation to the skin.
 Sleeping in bamboo bed linen is thus a natural solution to help you deal with dust mite allergies and eczema.